metaplex-foundation/developer-hub/src/pages/bubblegum/hashed-nft-data.md

 }
 ```

-Bubblegum operations that involve changing a leaf (transfer, delegate, burn, etc.) will send a "before" and "after" hashed leaf node to spl-account-compression in order to validate the Merkle tree change.
+Bubblegum operations that involve changing a leaf (`transfer`, `delegate`, `burn`, etc.) will send a "before" and "after" hashed leaf node to spl-account-compression in order to validate the Merkle tree change.